pixelicous/terraform-aws-wordpress/README.md

 [![Build Status](https://travis-ci.org/pixelicous/terraform-aws-wordpress.svg?branch=master)](https://travis-ci.org/pixelicous/terraform-aws-wordpress)
 [![Support me via PayPal](https://img.shields.io/badge/PayPal-Support-orange.svg?style=flat&logo=paypal)](https://www.paypal.me/pixeIabs)

-**
-My repo contains outdated HCL.
-I stopped development of this package.
-**
+# THIS MODULE IS WAY OUT OF DATE AND ISN"T BEING MAINTAINED.

-# WordPress AWS Best Practice Module
+## WordPress AWS Best Practice Module
 This repo's root folder contains a wordpress terraform module for deploying a fully redundant and highly available WordPress site.
 As of version 1.0.0 this module creates a new VPC with an internet gateway and a routing table.
 An option to use the default or existing VPC will be added in future version.